top of page

 Of course there may be extreme situations when it is necessary to intervene without the consent of the person but before doing this you should take the advice of a lama or professional therapist.”

 6. Rokpa Trust has had a COMPLAINTS PROCEDURE AND GUIDELINES since October 2000 and has updated these from time to time.
-The current Procedure and Guidelines were updated and adopted by the trustees on 4 October 2017 and are annexed hereto (Annexe 3).
+The current Policy and Procedures were updated and adopted by the trustees on 2nd April 2023 and are annexed hereto (Annexe 3).

 ANNEXE 1